Nazeri Lajim: Clemency petition and death warrant

-In May 2022, with the support of activists, Nazeri's family filed a second plea for clemency, but the petition was once again denied.
+In May 2022, with the support of activists, Nazeri's family filed a second plea for clemency, but the petition was once again dismissed.
 Nazeri's 62-year-old younger sister Nazira stated that during her brother's imprisonment, she kept visiting her brother regularly but she feared that any of the visits she made could be her last.
 She stated that while she knew her brother's execution would highly likely be carried out, she still held on to hope and the case had made her decide to advocate for the death penalty to be abolished.

 On 15 July 2022, Nazeri's family received his death warrant, which states that Nazeri's execution was scheduled to take place on 22 July 2022.
 Nazeri's execution warrant came just eight days after the double hangings of Norasharee Gous and Kalwant Singh Jogindar Singh on 7 July 2022.

 Nazeri's family (most prominently his sister Nazira) appealed for clemency.
 They also gathered together with the loved ones of ten other death row inmates to submit a petition with over 400 signatures to urge the Singapore government to abolish the death penalty.
 They hoped that the members of Parliament could view the issue of capital punishment more seriously due to its impact on families and its alleged ineffectiveness to deter crime.
 Nazeri's 24-year-old son, ex-wife and sister Nazira were interviewed and they hoped that mercy could be given to Nazeri.

 Not only there were appeals for clemency in his case, the scheduling of Nazeri's execution brought attention and debate to the alleged racial makeup of Singapore's death row where most of the drug convicts were Malay.
 At that time, the Singapore government was facing the international pressure to not use the death penalty on drugs, but the government maintained that the death penalty was an effective deterrent and necessary punishment to deploy against serious crimes in Singapore, with over 80% of the population in Singapore supporting the use of capital punishment for murder and drug trafficking.
 The calls for abolition only intensified since March 2022 till Nazeri's death warrant, when the Singapore government authorized four executions (including Abdul Kahar Othman and Nagaenthran K. Dharmalingam) after a two-year moratorium on all hangings due to the COVID-19 pandemic.
 Also, the decision of Singapore to resume executions at the time Malaysia and Thailand decided to relax their approach on penalties for drug crimes brought more attention to the opposition of Singapore's death penalty laws.